aquamonitor/Aquamonitor/README.md

+UPDATED 27/02/2018

+-> Please consider rodi-1.8 and aquamonitor-1.8 as the last versions.
+(I updated them from another account of mine, by mistake)

+* code debugging
+* physical setup update with a new eletrovalve (https://www.amazon.fr/gp/product/B010NA7OGE) and a IP controled power plug (https://www.amazon.fr/gp/product/B0156VT724)
+* Code has been adapted to this new setup and instead of triggering RO/DI valve opening from the Raspberry PI GPIO, I prefer to send the command as a HTTP/CGI request.
+The benefit is to be able to close / open the valve on distance by loggin into any device of your LAN and sending a HTTP request, in case your RASPI is down for any reason.
+* Corrected the message repeating function, that was buggy.
+* The only bug left, to my knowledge, is the fact that when a float switch is in between two states (say normal and low water for exemple), it nagg you with "alert" / "alert stopped" cycle.
+I'll fix this soon, it's not a deal breaker, just a minor annoiance.

 A fully automated reef tank maintenance system handling auto top off refills and auto water changes, using a Raspberry Pi.

 #At a glance